SecondNewtonLaw/Global-Functions-Documentation/Libraries/Filesystem.md

 ### Parameter

-- `path` - Path to the folder you will delete
+- `path` - Path to the folder you will delete.

 ### Example